 At the end of the program we will all get together for one last epic meal and talk about your adventures and experiences.
 Our staff will also share some precious tips on going back home feeling like a champ!
 Your study abroad experience is something to be cherished and shared with your family and friends back home.

-Semester in Thailand has an incredible housing program.
 The newly constructed Bundit residence is a large, modern facility comprised of several high-rise buildings.
 Bundit apartments come with many amenities, including an outdoor pool with a large spirit house, exercise gym, restaurant, convenience store, and rooftop terrace.
 The spacious rooms boast very modern furnishings and flat screen TVs.
 A shuttle service to campus is offered daily.
 If you’re looking for a lot of creature comforts, and a more active atmosphere, Bundit is your choice.
 The apartments are self catered so students will need to prepare or purchase their own meals.
 Although there are no kitchens in the housing, there are many inexpensive eateries with delicious local food.
 Bundit is about a five-minute taxi or shuttle ride from Mahidol University, or a 20-25 minute walk.

 - Chinatown: Yaowarat, one of the biggest Chinatowns in the world, experience amazing street food, narrow alleys packed with shops of all kinds, great snack and a unique cultural experience.
 Don’t forget to check on the 12 ton golden buddha at Wat Traimit, it was lost for almost 200 years.